tttor/talk/uq/ml_weekly_2018.md

 # ml_weekly_2018.md
 https://paper.dropbox.com/doc/UQ-ML-Reading-Group-Schedule-O0e6GrWgdFS7dqZ49wFFZ

+## Mar 23, 2018: Regularation and Stability
+* stable if a slight change of its input does not change its output much
+* using the squared $\ell-2$ norm as a regularization function stabilizes all convex-Lipschitz or convex-smooth learning problems.
+* RLM: regularized loss minimization
+* balance between loss empiracal risk and simpler hypothesis

 ## Mar 16, 2018: Convex fn and Stochatic Grad Descent
 * In SGD, in practice, we want it to output the last w, not the averaged
   * in page 185: